Elliot Anderson (footballer): Early life

 Anderson hails from Whitley Bay, Tyne and Wear.
+He was a pupil at Valley Gardens Middle School and Whitley Bay High School.

 His maternal grandfather, Geoff Allen, played as an outside-left for Newcastle United from 1964 to 1968.
+He has an elder brother, Wil Anderson, who appeared on the 11th season of Love Island.

 Club career

 Newcastle United

 Anderson first joined Newcastle United at the age of eight having previously been at Wallsend Boys Club and signed his first professional contract with the club in November 2019, signing another long-term deal a year later on his eighteenth birthday.
 On 9 January 2021, Anderson made his first-team debut in a 2–0 defeat to Arsenal in the third round of the FA Cup.
 On 18 January, Anderson made his Premier League debut against the same opposition in a 3–0 defeat, as an 87th-minute substitute.

-On 17 March 2023, following a VAR assessment, Anderson had a goal disallowed against Nottingham Forest.
-Dermot Gallagher, described this decision as controversial.

 Bristol Rovers (loan)

 On 31 January 2022, Anderson joined League Two side Bristol Rovers on loan until the end of the 2021–22 season.
 He made his debut on 5 February, impressing off of the bench in a 1–1 draw at Sutton United.
 Anderson opened his account for the club, scoring the first league goal of his career, with the second in a 4–0 away win at Stevenage before assisting namesake Harry Anderson for the third four minutes later in a performance that was rated 9/10 by local media outlet Bristol Live.
 Following a 1–0 victory over Colchester United in which Anderson scored the only goal of the game, his third goal for the club and scoring for a second consecutive match, manager and former Newcastle midfielder Joey Barton compared Anderson's style of play to that of Diego Maradona.
 Anderson was awarded the League Two Goal of the Month award for March 2022 for his impressive solo run and finish against Harrogate Town, receiving 50% of the public vote.
 On 7 May 2022, Anderson was awarded the EFL Young Player of the Month Award for April 2022 after three goals and two assists in six matches left Rovers close to an automatic promotion spot, later winning the EFL League Two Player of the Month Award too.
 That same day, the final league match of the season, Anderson scored Rovers' final goal in the 85th minute of a 7–0 thrashing of Scunthorpe United, this goal moving Rovers above Northampton Town on a goals scored basis into the final automatic promotion spot, the club returning to League One at the first time of asking.